-Bringing Your A Game to Fire & EMS Dispatching.
+Advanced Fire & EMS Dispatching.

 Dispatching Fire and EMS units sometimes seems just like one more part of working inside the 9-1-1 Center.
 The truth, as many know, is much different.
 The complexity of fire and EMS responses, the time critical nature of fire and EMS operations, and the staffing-intensive realities of these events demand a specific set of skills and knowledge if dispatch personnel are to rise to the challenge.
 During this workshop, attendees will gain knowledge to help make them better dispatchers, improve their understanding of fire and EMS operations, and learn why fire- and EMS-specific dispatch skills and awareness are critical to successful outcomes.

 In this workshop, participants identify and discuss common problem areas that our telecommunicators experience in the performance of their duties.
 You'll learn tips and tools that help you identify and correct problems to ensure your team members succeed.
 Whether it's in-the-moment issues like freezing up when CAD doesn’t work or when addresses do not validate, or systemic issues such as failure to follow protocols or errors resulting from inflexible QA questions, you'll get the training resources you need to get (and keep) your call takers performing at their very best.

 Interpersonal Skills in the 9-1-1 Center.